akilby/research-getting-started/README.md

     ```bash
     scp /PATH/TO/FILE YOUR_USER_NAME@xfer.discovery.neu.edu:/PATH/TO/DESTINATION
     ```
-    More detail in the [helpfiles](https://rc-docs.northeastern.edu/en/latest/using-discovery/transferringdata.html#), especially for PCs.
+    More detail in the [RC Docs](https://rc-docs.northeastern.edu/en/latest/using-discovery/transferringdata.html#), especially regarding how to do this on a PC.

 2. Using Discovery's Open OnDemand